-Otherwise known as multi-tool, an oscillation tool is something you have at your home.
+Otherwise known as a multi-tool, an oscillation tool is something you have at your home.
 As the name suggests, multi-tool is a tool that has multiple functions.
-Only by changing the blade, you can go from cutting to polishing in seconds.
-In North America, it has a trademark name of ‘Master Tool,' as in master of all tools.
-Various types of blades are available that allows you to saw, sand, rasp, grind, scrape, cut and polish all using a single motored body.
+Only by changing the blade can you go from cutting to polishing in seconds.
+In North America, it has a trademark name of ‘Master Tool,’ as in master of all tools.
+Various types of blades are available that allow you to saw, sand, rasp, grind, scrape, cut, and polish, all using a single motored body.

 How Oscillating Tools Work

-Oscillating tools work using a motor that creates a side to side motion.
-Again, as the name suggests, the blades oscillate which allows the blade to perform its function.
+Oscillating tools work using a motor that creates a side-to-side motion.
+Again, as the name suggests, the blades oscillate, which allows the blade to perform its function.
 The motion is minimal (three degrees), but it is swift (about 350 strokes per second), so you can count it as vibrations.
-Using this fast movement, the tool can be used to cut, grind, or polish with great ease.
+Using this fast movement, the tool can cut, grind, or polish with great ease.

 Related: Woodworking Tools List